Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/wilderness-weather-and-environment.md

 sorcerers have a spell, *phase door*, that allows them to create a magic secret door that only they can use.

+### Magic Doors
-**Magic Doors:** Enchanted by the original builders, a door might speak to explorers, warning them away.
+Enchanted by the original builders, a door might speak to explorers, warning them away.
 It might be protected from harm, increasing its hardness or giving it more hit points as well as an improved saving throw bonus against *disintegrate* and other similar